bijayabc/movie-charades/README.md

-# Dumb Charades Web App
+# Movie Charades Web App

 This is a web application for playing Dumb Charades, where users can select categories and get random titles (movies, stars, songs) to act out.
 The app also includes a 60 timer for each title and an option for users to send messages or suggestions.